silverbulletmd/silverbullet/libraries/Library/Std/Widgets/Widgets.md

 ${widgets.commandButton("System: Reload")}

 ## Docked widgets
 * **Table of Contents** (`std.toc`, command `Navigate: Table of Contents`): the current page's headers as a tree, live as you type.
-Opens as a modal.
+Opens in the right sidebar.
 A page with fewer than `minHeaders` headers has no outline worth showing, and the view renders nothing at all in a page dock there.
 * **Linked Mentions** (`std.linkedMentions`, command `Navigate: Linked Mentions`): every other page linking to this one, with a snippet of context.
 Docks at the bottom of the page, open until you close it.
 * **Linked Tasks** (`std.linkedTasks`, command `Navigate: Linked Tasks`): incomplete tasks on other pages that link to this one.
 Docks at the top of the page, open until you close it.